tarakc02/record-hash-comparisons/README.md

 - Pipeline consistency: an identifier remains the same from the start of the data processing pipeline through to the end.
-Basically any identifier you create that you actually write as an explicit column in the data (as opposed to, say, re-calculating it every time you need to use it) should fulfill this
+Basically any identifier you create that you actually write as an explicit column in the data (as opposed to, say, re-calculating it every time you need to use it) should fulfill this.
+The test should be how many times the identifier is calculated.
+If that happens in more than one place, it's a potential bug.

 - Project consistency: This is harder -- the idea is that an identifier should remain consistent through the duration of the project (this could include new